The CreateWorld CFP for 2019 is now open!

 Posters will be allotted wall space at the conference venue, with electricity and internet connectivity by request; abstracts will be published in the CreateWorld 2019 proceedings.
 Submit an abstract of 1 page maximum, using CreateWorld’s Word template.
 Abstracts will be selected by conference chairs based on quality, relevance, originality, and impact.
 Submissions for this category will be managed by the EasyChair service.
 Each submission will be reviewed by at least 3 members of the program committee.
 The review will be a blind review (reviewers not aware of author/affiliations, so please ensure your submission does not include author details).

 Presentations can be on any subject related to the conference goals – for example, discussing a software product or category, approaches to teaching with technology, or using technology in innovative ways.
 They are given 30 or 45 minutes during the conference.
 Presentations are not peer-reviewed, and are not published in the CreateWorld proceedings.

 Submissions for inclusion in the conference exhibition can include interactive works, performances, screenings, installations, et cetera.
-While works that respond to the 2018 theme Creativity in Progress will be given preferential consideration, we welcome submission of other projects.
+While works that respond to the 2019 theme Creativity in New Realities will be given preferential consideration, we welcome submission of other projects.

 The bulk of the conference exhibition will be staged in a single area, but there is scope for other, alternative presentations around the campus of the Queensland College of Art.

 Workshops are delivered in a hands-on classroom-style approach with the intent that delegates learn specific skills.
 These are intended as opportunities for academics, teachers, professionals, and other practitioners to discuss and experiment with current technologies.
 We encourage workshops on topics and technologies that are relevant to the conference’s theme and subthemes.